Noviel/cluster-launcher/README.md

 // Worker/Master will be called by launch with specified
-// respectively listen function as a parameter. const workerFunc = (listen) => {
+// respectively listen function as a parameter.
+// It is entry points of an application. const workerFunc = (listen) => {
   // Some extern http server must be specified for a worker's listen. listen(http);